 Companion CardsMTC offers Companion Card holders a free ticket for their companion to attend the performance and assist with their access needs.

 Whether you’re seeing a show at Southbank Theatre or Arts Centre Melbourne, Wilson Parking have got you covered.
 Get access to special rates when you park at Wilson Parking’s Southgate or Eureka car parks.
-Make a booking online or via the Wilson Parking app today and enjoy convenient parking a stroll away from the theatre.
+Make a booking online or via the Wilson Parking app today.

 TrainSouthbank Theatre and Arts Centre Melbourne are within easy distance of Flinders Street Station.
 After exiting the station simply walk south down St Kilda Road (away from the CBD), or catch a south-bound tram from the Flinders Street Station/Federation Square tram stop.More Info